MarcoBuratti/Progetto-IngSw2018-Sagrada/Deliverables/Check List Test.md

 - __First__ method "enoughDiceForEachColour" test if in one bag the are 18
 - dice for each colour
-- __Second__ method "goodExtraction" test the estraction of some dice from the bag
+- __Second__ method "goodExtraction" test the extraction of some dice from the bag

 **Die empty**